Skip to content

 PBPP Approval Pathway

 Currently, most applications for data access follow the PBPP Approval Pathway.
-Applications for data access are assessed by one of two Public Benefit and Privacy Panels (PBPP): Health and Social Care or Statistics.
+Applications for data access are assessed by either the Health and Social Care Public Benefit and Privacy Panel (HSC-PBPP) or the SG & NRS Data Access Panel, previously known as the Statistics Public Benefit and Privacy Panel (S-PBPP).

 Although all project enquiries should be made using our enquiry page, full applications following the PBPP Approval Pathway are not made through our online application system. eDRIS continues to support projects that require PBPP approval but these applications will follow the same procedure as before.